classic-n-e-r-d/homelab.selfdoc/blackbox/hardware.md

   - Temps increased to average of 55* on CPU and 70* on GPU.
 (Old temps substantially lower)
   - Ordered beQuiet!
 120mm fans to replace the Arctic 140mm fan temps.
 - Installed PCIE to NVME SSD adapter in 1x1 PCIE slot.
+  - Cloned Windows 11 Partitions on Samsung 1TB NVME to SK Hynix 1TB SSD (salvaged from Legion 5) to seperate both Bazzite and Windows 11.
+(Windows 11 is credited to delete BazziteOS upon Windows updates occasionally.)
+- Plugged in Anker 12in1 USB hub to free up USB ports/Ethernet port.
+(Allows for PC to become more portable.)
 ## 7/25/26
 - Blackbox starts turning off unexpectedly.
-  - Issue first began after booting into Windows 11 on newly installed PCIE NVME (1tb Sk Hynix from Legion 5 Laptop.)
+  - Issue first began after booting into Windows 11 on newly installed PCIE NVME.
   - Removed external plating of PC case which allowed Blackbox to startup and run more consistently.
   - Kept re-powering PC every time it turned off in order to continue playing Titanfall 2 (lol.)
   - Went from turning off minutes after start up to being able to withstand gaming sessions.